bayesianempirimancer/jax-noprop/examples/two_moons/README.md

 python examples/two_moons/generate_two_moons.py \
     --n_samples 10000 \
     --noise 0.1 \
+    --scale_factor 10.0 \
     --seed 42 \
     --output_dir ./data \
     --filename two_moons.pkl \
     --train_ratio 0.80 \
     --save_plot
 ```

+**Note:** The `--scale_factor` parameter controls the scale of the dataset.
+After scaling, the data is centered by default (unless `--no_center` is specified).
+This is useful for testing model performance at different scales.

 The script will:
 1. Generate the two moons dataset